 Courses in Environmental Law

 See Environmental Law courses available at Carolina Law, along with faculty suggestions.
+View a listing of all climate change courses available at UNC-Chapel Hill.

 Students interested in environmental law can also join the student-run Environmental Law Project, which not only brings together students interested in environmental law, but also undertakes recycling projects and works with the environmental law faculty to publish pieces in the materials accompanying the state of North Carolina's largest environmental law CLE.
 A full list of authors and links to papers written for the Environmental Law Symposium, including archives, are available on ELP's Symposium website.